 The funded Innovating Streets pilots in Wellington city are:

-- Placemaking Pop-Ups in Newtown (along Riddiford Street between Mein and Rhodes streets), Te Aro (between Taranaki, Cuba Ghuznee and Abel Smith streets) and Allen Street (outside The Fringe Festival Box Office).
-A pop-up is an urban space that could be used with people, businesses and the surrounding environment in mind to make it a welcoming and enjoyable place to be.
-Estimated project cost: $495,420.
+- Placemaking pop-ups in Newtown (along Riddiford Street between Mein and Rhodes streets, and on Hall Street), Te Aro (between Taranaki, Cuba Ghuznee and Abel Smith streets) and Allen Street (outside The Fringe Festival Box Office) – a pop-up is an urban space that could be used with people, businesses and the surrounding environment in mind to make it a welcoming and enjoyable place to be – estimated project cost: $495,420

-- Cycle route in Wilson Street, Newtown to trial a safer connection for people cycling between Constable Street and Riddiford Street.
-Estimated project cost: $59,800.
+- A safer connection for everyone in Wilson Street, Newtown between Constable Street and Riddiford Street – estimated project cost: $59,800

 - A safe cycling facility for people travelling on Brooklyn Road from Webb Street to Ohiro Road – estimated project cost: $316,250.